ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 **Note:** After applying any changes to the system files, emember to run `sudo reboot` to ensure that all modifications are properly saved and take effect.
 ### Raspberry Pi and Hardware connections
-According to the conceptual block diagram, the Raspberry Pi must be connected to the MCP2515 microcontroller to interface with the CAN bus via the MCP2551 transceiver.
-Additionally, a suitable solution is required to establish serial communication between the Raspberry Pi and the PC.
+According to the conceptual block diagram, the Raspberry Pi must be connected to the MCP2515 microcontroller to interface with the CAN bus over the MCP2551 transceiver.
 The next step involves reviewing the Raspberry Pi pins that are compatible with the protocols outlined in the diagram.

 <p align="center">
 <img src = "https://github.com/user-attachments/assets/75d73bf0-53fb-4369-afc7-87fa7d1f9be5" width = "800, height = "420">